horker/dataquery/README.md

 ### Exporting Objects to Database Tables

 The `Export-DataTable` cmdlet inserts PowerShell objects into a database table.
 The properties of the objects are mapped to the database columns with the same names.
-If there are no corresponding columns in the table, properties are ignored.
+If there are no corresponding columns in the table, such properties are ignored.

 If the specified table does not exist, the cmdlet will create a new table based on the structure of the given object.
 See the following example: